Clashes erupt in 2nd night of protests over rapper's jailing - WTMJ

 Hasél’s legal situation has drawn considerable public attention, with performers, celebrities and politicians demanding a change in the law he was convicted of violating.

+Some political parties defended the protesters but others defended the police and claimed the violence was caused by vandals.

+Initial reports said 30 people were arrested Wednesday and some 20 people injured in the demonstrations.

-Police said 18 people were arrested Tuesday after violence broke out at protests of the rapper’s arrest, principally in Barcelona and other cities in the northeastern Catalonia region.
+Eighteen people were arrested Tuesday after violence broke out in the first protests of the rapper’s arrest, principally in Barcelona and other cities in the northeastern Catalonia region.

-One woman lost an eye after reportedly being hit by a police rubber bullet, the private news agency Europa Press and other media outlets reported.
+One woman lost an eye after reportedly being hit by a police rubber bullet Tuesday in Barcelona, officials said.
 Police said some 55 people, both officers and protesters, were treated for slight injuries.

 Spanish National Television cited Barcelona authorities as estimating the damage at 70,000 euros ($84,000).